equinor/appsec-owasptop10wrkshp/README.md

 to build the docker image and run the juice shop.
 (NB: If you are using Mac with ARM architecture (M1) there is a specific Dockerfile for those.)

-- `git clone` this repository => `https://github.com/juice-shop/juice-shop.git`
+- `git clone` this repository: `https://github.com/juice-shop/juice-shop.git`
-- Move to the cloned directory `~/juice-shop/`
+- Change directory to the cloned dir: `~/juice-shop/`
+- Build docker image:
     - Intel: `docker image build . -t juiceshop -f ./Dockerfile`
     - ARM (M1): `docker image build . -t juiceshop -f ./Dockerfile.arm`
-- Run: `docker run -p 3000:3000 juiceshop`
+- Run container: `docker run -p 3000:3000 juiceshop`
-- Verify that the website is serving requests `http://localhost:3000`
+- Verify that the website is serving requests: `http://localhost:3000`

 ## Content